 Form of seed plants without flowers

 There are four groups of seed plants that lack flowers.
-Representatives of most of these groups are present in the ‘Organisms to Know’ section and are highly in red.
+Representatives of most of these groups are present in the ‘Organisms to Know’ section and are highly in blue.

 A second group are the conifers, including pines, hemlock, redwoods and juniper.
-Conifer leaves are usually present on the plant for more than a year (i.e., they are evergreen).
-Many conifers have needle like leaves although some have small, scale-like leaves that overlap each other, producing what are essentially photosynthetic twigs which are shed as a unit after senescence.
-Most conifers have tree-like forms (Fig. 20) with a fairly rigid branching pattern that produces the characteristic ‘Christmas tree’ shape.
+For most, but not all, conifers the leaves are present on the plant for more than a year, making the tree ‘evergreen’.
+Many conifers have needle-like leaves although some have small, scale-like leaves that overlap each other, producing what are essentially photosynthetic twigs which are shed as a unit after senescence.
+Most conifers have tree-like forms (Fig. 22) with a fairly rigid branching pattern that produces the characteristic ‘Christmas tree’ shape.
 There are a few conifers that are shrubs, primarily in the yew-family and some in the cedar family.

-The fourth group of seed plants lacking flowers, the Gnetum group, has only three genera, each with a very distinctive forms Welwitchia (there is only one species and it lives in southern Africa) is by far the most bizarre of the group (Fig. 22).
-It produces only two leaves which grow from the base and grow long and strap-like, often shredding longitudinally so it appears that there are more than two leaves.
+The fourth group of seed plants lacking flowers, the Gnetum group, has only three genera, each with a very distinctive forms Welwitchia (there is only one species and it lives in southern Africa) is by far the most bizarre of the group (Fig. 24).
+It produces only two leaves which grow from the base and elongate to form long, strap-like leaves that often shred longitudinally so it appears that there are more than two leaves.
 The apical meristem dies after these two leaves are produced and hence there is no stem.
 Reproductive structures are produced by the ‘crown’ at the base of the leaves and plants are either male or female.

-A second genus in the Gnetophyta groups is Ephedra (roughly 70 species) are highly branched shrubs with photosynthetic stems and small leaves that are soon shed (Fig. 23).
+A second genus in the Gnetophyta groups is Ephedra (roughly 70 species), whose members are highly branched shrubs with photosynthetic stems and small leaves that are soon shed (Fig. 25).

 Form of vascular plants without seeds